jadecobra/python_tdd_exercises/source/how_to/make_person.rst

 ----

-This is an exercise in making :ref:`dictionaries` with :ref:`functions<what is a function?>`.
+This is an exercise in making :ref:`dictionaries<what is a dictionary?>` with :ref:`functions<what is a function?>`.
 I think they are the 2 most important things in Python_

 ----